-- (ii) Design and the impact on the character of the area - 7.5 In design terms, the proposal includes two main elements: the two-storey side extension, and the part 3 storey/part single storey rear extension. - 7.6 Policy H9 (House Extensions and Ancillary Accommodation) seeks to ensure all extensions to a house would: respect the character and appearance of the host dwelling; respect the pattern of neighbouring properties, location and arrangement of windows, and avoid overbearing, or large blank facades to public areas.
+(ii) Design and the impact on the character of the area

+- 7.3 In design terms, the proposal includes two main elements: the two-storey side extension, and the part 3 storey/part single storey rear extension. - 7.4 Policy H9 (House Extensions and Ancillary Accommodation) seeks to ensure all extensions to a house would: respect the character and appearance of the host dwelling; respect the pattern of neighbouring properties, location and arrangement of windows, and avoid overbearing, or large blank facades to public areas.
 Policy CC7 (Design and the Public Realm) seeks that development proposals maintain and enhance the character of the surrounding area.
 Policy EN1 (Protection and Enhancement of the Historic Environment) seeks that historic features and elements of the historic environment, including their setting, are protected and where possible enhanced.
-Policy EN6 (New Development in a Historic Context) states that in areas characterised by heritage assets, the historic environment will inform and shape new development. - 7.7 The proposed two-storey side extension would adjoin the south flank elevation of the property and would be 3.2m width.
-The extension would be set-down from the ridge height of the main dwelling and set-back from the main façade and includes architectural detailing to match the front facing windows of the main dwelling.
-The two-storey extension is largely the same as that considered under the previous application and appeal.
-It should be noted that within the most recent appeal decision the Planning Inspector did not object to the side extension and stated that:
+Policy EN6 (New Development in a Historic Context) states that in areas characterised by heritage assets, the historic environment will inform and shape new development. - 7.5 The design acceptability of the proposed two-storey side extension was established under the approval of application 201843.
+The extension would continue to be set-down from the ridge height of the main dwelling and set-back from the main façade and includes architectural detailing to match the front facing windows of the main dwelling.
+The two-storey extension is identical to that approved at committee under application 201843 and largely the same the previous appeal in which the Planning Inspector did not object to this element. - 7.6 The separation from the two-storey side extension to the neighbour at no. 41 would remain the same as the approved scheme.
+So too will the roof, which Member will recall as amended to be hipped rather than a gable on account of the dismissed appeal decision.
+Officers consider the proposal remains subservient to the host building and softens the transition to the neighbour at no. 41 when viewed from the street-scene.
+The design and subservient nature of the extension continues to integrate satisfactorily with the host dwelling and street-scene. - 7.7 The massing of the part three/part single storey rear extension is unchanged except at ground floor where the single-storey element has been brought in line with the main ground floor extension.
+The three-storey extension continues to have a depth of 7.2m with the hipped roof set 0.5m below the ridge of the roof of the main house whilst the north flank wall of the extension would be set in 1m from the north flank elevation. - 7.8 The rear extension proposed under this current application continues to retain the patterned brickwork and fenestration approved under the previous scheme reflecting that of the main house.
+These measures continue to result in an extension which integrates satisfactorily with and appears subservient to the existing